Martijn de Vos

 I completed my master thesis at Delft University of Technology in 2016.
 In my master thesis titled Identifying and Managing Technical Debt in Complex Distributed Systems, I improved various aspects of our long-running academic software, named Tribler.

 I also have a small company named CodeUp.
-My primary business activity is the development of mobile application (iOS/Android) and web/email hosting.
+My primary business activity is the development of mobile application (iOS/Android) and web- and email hosting.
 You can find more information about these activities on the website of CodeUp.
+Furthermore, I also develop customized enterprise applications, which you can find more information about here (website in Dutch).

-Besides my professional activities, I enjoy travelling, snowboarding, bouldering and reverse engineering software.
-One of my projects involve the emulation of legacy Apple devices, which software can be found here.
+Besides my professional activities, I enjoy travelling, snowboarding, bouldering, running and software reverse engineering.
+One of my projects involve the emulation of legacy Apple devices (an iPod Touch 1G and 2G), which source code can be found here.

 You can find my curriculum vitae here.